The64thGamer/cheeseepedia/content/wiki/West Roxbury, MA (1665 VFW Pkwy).md

 date = 2023-05-18T23:37:20Z

 [Article]
-contributors = ["Midwestretail","ThatBoiCydalan","Rexburg090","216.125.34.66","CEC Tinley"]
+pageThumbnailFile = "Westroxbury2011.png|West Roxbury in November 2011.
+(PC: Google Maps)" contributors = ["Midwestretail","ThatBoiCydalan","Rexburg090","216.125.34.66","CEC Tinley"]
 gallery = []
 +++
-{{Generic|image=Westroxbury2011.png|desc=West Roxbury in November 2011.
-(PC: Google Maps)}}

-**_1665 VFW Parkway**_ was a _Chuck E. Cheese's Pizza/Chuck E. Cheese's_ location that opened on October 15th, 1991, and permanently closed in June 2001.
+<b><i>1665 VFW Parkway</b></i> was a <i>Chuck E. Cheese's Pizza/Chuck E. Cheese's</i> location that opened on October 15th, 1991, and permanently closed in June 2001.
 This location opened with a [Cyberamics Road Stage]({{< ref "wiki/Cyberamics Road Stage.md" >}}) and would keep it until the closure of the store.
 This store is notable for staying vacant for 15 years after they closed and became a gym in 2016 which is still open to this day.

-## Stages ##
+<h2> Stages </h2>
 This location had a [Cyberamics Road Stage]({{< ref "wiki/Cyberamics Road Stage.md" >}}) and would keep it until closure.
 When the store first opened, the stage featured no curtains like any other Road Stage from when it was first installed.
 Chuck E would wear his Tuxedo & Derby outfit until the store's closure as well.
 Sometime in the Mid 1990's, up and down curtains were added to the stage and would remain that way until the store closed permanently.
 {| class='wikitable'
 !Stage